Aurelien-Pelissier/AlphaFUSE/README.md

 All the informations are available in output files `Output_Tree.txt`, `Output_Reward.txt` and `Result.txt`.

-- The python interface allows alphaFUSe to be run more several times and to average the result over different seeds.
+- The python interface allows alphaFUSE to be run more several times and to average the result over different seeds.
 The obtained features after each FUSE execution is saved in `BigResults.txt`